UCLA-VAST/FlexCNN/libsacc/README.md

 Library for Integrating FPGA to TensorFlow

 This instruction describes how to build, install and integrate FlexCNN, developed by [UCLA VAST LAB](https://vast.cs.ucla.edu/), to TensorFlow.
-This implementation is adapted for the [**tensorflow custom operation interface**](https://www.tensorflow.org/guide/extend/op).
+This implementation is adapted from the [**tensorflow custom operation interface**](https://www.tensorflow.org/guide/extend/op).

 # Content
 1. [Hardware and Operating System](#Hardware-and-Operating-System)